kris-brown/calculus_of_constructions/doc/README.md

 The CoC provides a language with which we can express mathematical _terms_ (e.g. $3$, $3x+y$, $\underset{x \rightarrow 0}{lim}\frac{sin(x)}{x}$) and _types_ (e.g. pairs of real numbers $\mathbb{R} \times \mathbb{R}$, the type of functions $\mathbb{R} \rightarrow \mathbb{R}$, the type of lists of length $3$).

-The basic CoC syntax describes how to construct _pseudoterms_, which will represent types and terms (although some may be nonsensical).
+The basic CoC syntax describes how to construct _pseudoterms_, which will represent types and terms.

 - Variables, e.g. $x,y,z$
 - Applying a function to a term, e.g. `f(x)` (often written without parentheses, e.g. `plus n m`)